 Frequent communication is important for all teams.
 It’s especially important for international and global teams.
 Regularly scheduled meetings can be an important time for team members to exchange information and knowledge, to learn from one another’s experiences and to keep people current on organizational and team developments and updates.

 Additionally, make room in your budget for international travel.
 Face-to-face meetings are an essential component of building trust and good working relationships for all teams.
-This is even more important for global teams.
+This is even more important when managing global teams.

 Equally important as a manager is being a careful listener.
 Ask questions to help both you and others better understand, and listen carefully with an open mind.
 Getting out of your comfort zone and having an open mind can help you experience things you may not be familiar with and expose you to new viewpoints.